| |

 reasonable confidence in the client's ability to participate in

-religious activities safely and non-disruptively.)
+religious activities safely and non-disruptively but it is not

 - Programs need to validate and encourage clients to follow